 n= time left to reach your goals (in years)

-Putting the values of the above example in formula, assuming education inflation is 7 per cent, the same education course will cost Rs.
+Using the values of the above example in a formula, assume education inflation is 7 percent.
+The same education course will cost Rs.
 56 lakhs after 15 years.

 Explore: Cost Inflation Index